bcgsc/ntEdit/README.md

 |_changes.tsv                 | tab-separated file; ID      bpPosition+1    OriginalBase    NewBase Support k-mers (out of k/j)   AlternateNewBase   Alt.Support k-mers   eg. U00096.3_MG1655_k12     117     A       T       9|
 |_edited.fa                   | fasta file; contains the polished genome assembly |
 |_variants.vcf                   | vcf file; contains variant calls |

+note: ntEdit will polish input sequences in upper or lowercase bases.
+The case of bases in the input sequence IS preserved in the FASTA output, unless a fix is made by ntEdit (i.e., lower-case bases will remain lower-cased UNLESS a change is made).

 ## License <a name=license></a>